 For all the effort we food people spend coming up with creative Turkey Day leftover ideas, let’s face it: All anyone really wants is the ultimate day-after-Thanksgiving sandwich.

-That’s probably why one new video is going viral: On his online cooking show, "Binging with Babish," documentary filmmaker Andrew Rea recently went to great lengths to explain how to re-create the sandwich that Monica makes for Ross in the 1998 Friends episode, “The One with Ross’s Sandwich.”
+That’s probably why one video went viral: On his online cooking show, "Binging with Babish," documentary filmmaker Andrew Rea recently went to great lengths to explain how to re-create the sandwich that Monica makes for Ross in the 1998 Friends episode, “The One with Ross’s Sandwich.”

 The secret to Monica’s “Moist Maker” sandwich?
 A middle layer of bread that’s soaked in gravy, Rea found after closely examining the classic episode.